Newton-Okounkov body, Rees algebra, and analytic spread of graded families of monomial ideals: Introduction

 The paper is outlined as follows.
 In the next section, we collect important notations and terminology used in the paper.
 Particularly, we shall recall the definition of the Newton and symbolic polyhedra of a monomial ideal, define the Newton-Okounkov body and analytic spread of a graded family of monomial ideals, and discuss their basic properties.

 In Section \ref{sec.NO}, we use the Newton-Okounkov body to characterize the Noetherian property of the Rees algebra.
 Our first main result, Theorem \ref{thm.Noetherian}, is proved in this section.
-To prove this result, we first establish the equivalence between $\Delta(\I) = \frac{1}{c}\NP(I_c)$ and $\C(\I)$ being a polyhedron --- this is done in Theorem \ref{lem.NPpoly}.
+To prove this result, we first establish the equivalence between $\Delta(\I) = \frac{1}{c}\NP(I_c)$ and $\C(\I)$ being a polyhedron -- this is done in Theorem \ref{lem.NPpoly}.
 For the remaining equivalences, we observe that the Noetherian property of $\R(\I)$ and its Veronese subrings are equivalent.
 This allows us to focus on Veronese subrings of $\R(\I)$ and conditions of the form $\frac{1}{c}\NP(I_c) = \frac{1}{kc}\NP(I_{kc})$ for a fixed $c$ and $k \in \NN$.
 We then show that the Noetherian property of $\R(\I)$ and $\R(\overline{\I})$ are equivalent.
 This is reflected through the fact that $\Delta(\I) = \Delta(\overline{\I})$, as shown in Proposition \ref{lem.int}.
 However, the proof requires a special care.

 In section \ref{sec.AS}, we present a formula to compute the analytic spread of a graded family of monomial ideals in terms of the maximum dimension of a compact face of its Newton-Okounkov body.
 Our next main result, Theorem \ref{thm.analyticSpread}, is proved in this section.
 To prove this theorem, we make use of Theorem \ref{thm.Noetherian}, and notice that when $\Delta(\I) = \frac{1}{c}\NP(I_c)$, the maximum dimension of a compact face of $\Delta(\I)$ is the same as that of $\NP(I_c)$.
 The known result of Bivi\`a-Ausina \cite{BA2003} can now be applied for $I_c$.
+Theorem \ref{thm.ell*valuation} provides a similar result to that of Theorem \ref{thm.analyticSpread} in more general setting.
 We also show in this section that the arguments in \cite{CS2021} apply to show that $\ell(\I)$ is a finite invariant; Proposition \ref{lem.CS3.6}.

 Section \ref{sec.NPSP} focuses on the Newton and symbolic polyhedra as special cases of the Newton-Okounkov body.
 Theorem \ref{thm.NPSP} is proved in this section.
 To prove Theorem \ref{thm.NPSP}, we observe that when $\I = \{I^{(k)}\}_{k \in \NN}$ is the family of symbolic powers of a monomial ideal $I$, $\SP(I) = \Delta(\I)$ and the symbolic Rees algebra $\R_s(I)$ is Noetherian.
 We then make use of Theorems \ref{lem.NPpoly} to relate the $\Delta(\I)$ to $\NP(I^{(c)})$.
 The explicit combinatorial description for this constant $c$ is also given in this section; Theorem \ref{thm.c}.